proeung/putra/_work/ibm.md

     style: "half"
     type: "image"
   - content: "
-    <h3>Carbon for IBM.com Design System Contribution</h3>
+    <h2>Carbon for IBM.com Design System Contribution</h2>

-    <p>As the Lead Engineer, I helped to integrate the Carbon for IBM.com design system into the new AEM Sites CMS.
-This transition marked a significant milestone in our digital evolution, achieved through collaboration with the IBM Design Program Office team to build the Storybook library for adoption across different teams within IBM's digital marketing teams.
-I actively contributed to the Carbon for IBM.com Web Components package and created an extension library of the Carbon library called 'Carbon for AEM' to capture components designed specifically for pages built in AEM.
-These libraries now serve as the FE building blocks of IBM.com.</p>
+    <p>From 2021 to the middle of 2023, I played a pivotal role in integrating the Carbon for IBM.com design system into the new AEM Sites CMS.
+This integration was a crucial step in our digital evolution, accomplished in partnership with the IBM Design Program Office team.
+We developed the Storybook library to facilitate its adoption among various IBM digital marketing teams.</p>

+    <p>My contributions included active involvement in the Carbon for IBM.com Web Components package and the creation of Carbon for AEM – an extension library tailored for AEM-built pages.
+These libraries have become fundamental in shaping the front-end architecture of IBM.com</p>
     "
     style: "full"
     type: "text"